Dr Christina Scharff

 King’s College London

-Christina explores culture, gender and subjectivity from an international perspective, through theoretically-informed empirical research, and collaboration with colleagues and students.
-Before joining CMCI, Christina was Fellow in Contemporary Social Thought at the Sociology Department, London School of Economics.
+Christina explores gender, media and culture from an international perspective, through theoretically informed empirical research, and collaboration with colleagues and students.
+Before joining CMCI in 2010, Christina was Fellow in Contemporary Social Thought at the Sociology Department, London School of Economics.

 Christina has an interdisciplinary background, encompassing Gender Studies (PhD, LSE), Culture and Society (MSc, LSE, Distinction), and Sociology and Politics (BA, University of York, First Class).